lezcano/expRNN/README.md

-# Dynamic Trivializations: Cheap and Simple Manifold Constraints (Orthogonal, Positive Definite, Positive determinant...)
+# Dynamic Trivializations: Optimization on manifolds made simple (Orthogonal, Positive Definite, Positive determinant...)

 Code and Experiments of the papers: